dafengzhen/bootstrap-react-logic/README.md

 # Bootstrap React Logic

-Bootstrap React Logic (BRL) is a logic operation library designed specifically for [React](https://react.dev) applications.
-It seamlessly integrates with [Bootstrap](https://getbootstrap.com) styles, helping developers easily build rich, interactive user interfaces.

-BRL offers a series of powerful and flexible logic components, simplifying state management and event handling, making it more efficient to create dynamic, responsive UIs.
-Whether it's complex form handling, data presentation, or user interactions, BRL provides a smooth experience, empowering developers to quickly implement creative designs and improve development efficiency.
+BRL is a React component library integrated with [Bootstrap](https://getbootstrap.com), offering a set of components and utilities to help developers build user interfaces in [React](https://react.dev) applications, enhancing development efficiency.

 [简体中文](./README.zh.md)

+## Features

+- **Bootstrap Integration**: Consistent with Bootstrap UI elements, ensuring unified appearance and behavior.
+- **Built with React**: Components are built using React, following React development patterns, making them easy to integrate and maintain.

 ## Installation

-Tip: Before installation, please ensure that the **bootstrap** dependency is already in place.
+Before installation, ensure that **Bootstrap** is already installed in your project.
+You can install it via npm:

-Install BRL using npm:

 ```bash
 npm install bootstrap-react-logic